jash8/me/README.md

-try to save something created by me
+try to save something created by myself